alecGraves/Agentic/README.md

 This plugin currently has three major command pallet actions:
 - `AI Agent` - takes highlighted text (or an entire file) and a command string to perform a custom action
 - `AI Agent Action` - takes highlighted text (or an entire file) and starts a new chat based on a user-defined action (see `agentic.sublime-settings`)
+- `AI Agent Model Chat` - takes highlighted text and starts a new chat session with the selected model
 - `AI Agent Chat Submit` - will send the contents of a chat file to an LLM for a chat-like interface (triggered with `[ctrl/cmd]+[enter]` from a chat file; `[c]` or `[esc]` to interrupt)

 There are also several supplemental pallet actions to help control chats